kamranahmedse/developer-roadmap/content/guides/http-caching.md

 Value for the `Cache-Control` header is composite i.e. it can have multiple directive/values.
 Let's look at the possible values that this header may contain.

 ##### private
-Setting the cache to `private` means that the content will not be cached in any of the proxies and it will only be cached by the client (i.e. browser)
+Setting the cache to `private` means that the content will not be cached in any of the proxies, and it will only be cached by the client (i.e. browser)

 ```html
 Cache-Control: private